A portable accelerated data query and LLM-inference engine, written in Rust, for data-grounded AI apps and agents.

 s3_vectors | Amazon S3 Vectors for petabyte-scale vector storage and querying | Alpha |

 Catalog Connectors connect to external catalog providers and make their tables available for federated SQL query in Spice.
-Configuring accelerations for tables in external catalogs is not supported.
-The schema hierarchy of the external catalog is preserved in Spice.
+The schema hierarchy of the external catalog is preserved.

 | Name | Description | Status | Protocol/Format |